-(14) If one or more fault or service difficulties occur in relation to one or more CSG services during the monitoring period, the licensee must report the fault or service difficulties to ACMA within 10 working days of the end of each calendar month in which the difficulties occurred.
+(14) If one or more fault or service difficulties occur in relation to one or more CSG services during the monitoring period, the licensee must report the fault or service difficulties to the ACMA within 10 working days of the end of each calendar month in which the difficulties occurred.

-(15) For the purposes of this clause, the licensee must provide sufficient information to ACMA, including its own assessment of whether a fault or service difficulty is related, to allow ACMA to satisfy itself whether a fault or service difficulty that occurs during the monitoring period is a related fault or service difficulty.
-The licensee must provide this information to ACMA to allow ACMA to make its decision within 15 working days after ACMA receives the report mentioned in subclause (14).
+(15) For the purposes of this section, the licensee must provide sufficient information to the ACMA, including its own assessment of whether a fault or service difficulty is related, to allow the ACMA to satisfy itself whether a fault or service difficulty that occurs during the monitoring period is a related fault or service difficulty.
+The licensee must provide this information to the ACMA to allow the ACMA to make its decision within 15 working days after the ACMA receives the report mentioned in subsection 17(14).

 (16) If one or more related fault or service difficulties occur in relation to a CSG service during the monitoring period, the licensee must:

-(a) within 20 working days after the end of the period mentioned in subclause (15):
+(a) within 20 working days after the end of the period mentioned in subsection 17(15):

 (i) re-examine its remediation in light of the related fault or service difficulties; and